bwolf1/cloud-storage-service/README.md

 4. Move a file from one GCS bucket folder to another
 5. Delete a file from a GCS bucket folder

-## Goals

-- Originally a "take-home" assignment for a job interview
-- Have a template to use for something else

 ## Perquisites